Skip to main content

 Book a car park

-You can park your vehicle at Ōmana Regional Park or Waharau Regional Park, but you will need to book a car park space.
+You can park your vehicle at Ōmana Regional Park or Waharau Regional Park, but you must book a car park space:

 For more information, call 09 301 0101.